 Planned giving and bequests provide important support for ECFS and our programs.

-To ensure ECF’s commitment to ethical education and academic excellence we hope you will consider remembering ECF in your will and estate plans.
+To ensure ECFS’s commitment to ethical education and academic excellence we hope you will consider remembering ECFS in your will and estate plans.

 The Ethical Culture Fieldston School is a charitable, not-for-profit 501(c)(3) tax-exempt organization.
 All bequests are fully deductible for estate tax purposes.
 Bequests to ECFS will reduce the taxable portion of your estate and decrease federal estate tax liability, while giving the school the full amount of your bequest to use for mission sustaining endeavors.

 You may choose to give a specific bequest of a dollar amount, specific asset, or percentage of your estate.
 To do so, we suggest the following language:

 I give ________ (provide specific dollar amount, securities, properties or percentage of assets to be bequeathed) to The Ethical Culture Fieldston School, 33 Central Park West, New York NY 10023, for its general purposes.